GiacomoAdamo/MLP-RBF-networks/README.md

 ```
 pip install -r requirements.txt
 ```
-- To run a specific network of optimization technique, launch the command
+- To run a specific network or a optimization technique, launch the command
 ```
 python main.py
 ```